Postgraduate Course: Organising for Social Change: Strategy, Governance & Innovation (20 Credit) (CMSE11391)

 ||Research & Enquiry:

-An enhanced ability to conduct independent research into social innovation organisations and networks.
+An enhanced ability to conduct independent research in a 3rd sector social innovation organisation.

 Personal & Intellectual Autonomy: